krishanuskr/Interview-Java-Codes/README.md

 4. leet784 - (Using backtracking) find all permutations of a string in upper and lower cases. eg leet784, Leet784, lEet784 and so on.

+5. leet70 - (Dynamic programming) You are climbing a stair case.
+It takes n steps to reach to the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can               you climb to the top?